pm0kjp/R-at-CAR/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:16e55c13ac
 ## Checking out repeated data

-So far, we've identified which subjectID's are duplicated and we've identified which ones they are.
+So far, we've identified which subjectID's are duplicated.
 Why are we doing this?
 Because at CAR, we often have repeated measures.
 A subject who was in two different studies might have two SRS-2 Parent questionnaires given 2 years apart and 2 different SCQ's.
 When we do data pulls for scientists, how do we pick which value is the "right" value to return?
 Or do we match both SCQ values to both SRS-2?
 That would give us four rows for a single subject, which we hardly ever want.
 Generally, scientists want a single row of data for each subject.

 There are multiple ways to do "date matching."
 The most common is that scientists will pick an "anchor" date, like the subject's ADOS administration date (or, in the case of multiple ADOS administrations, their most recent, or their earliest.
 Then all other questionnaires will be selected by proximity to that anchor date.
 Let's do the first step here, establishing our anchor date.
 In our case, we'll say the date of the first Math test is the anchor date.
 Let's get that!